Jays (Boston Celtics): 2023–24: 18th Championship

 The Celtics also dominated in the 2024 playoffs.
 Through the postseason, Brown averaged 23.9 points, 5.9 rebounds, and 3.3 assists, while Tatum averaged nearly a double-double with 25 points, 9.7 rebounds, and 6.3 assists.
-The Celtics cruised through the Eastern Conference to reach the 2024 NBA Finals, facing the Mavericks.
+Boston cruised through the Eastern Conference to reach the 2024 NBA Finals, facing the Mavericks.
 It was the duo's second Finals appearance in three years.
 In Game 3, Brown and Tatum became the second Celtics duo ever to each score 30+ points in a Finals game.
-In Game 5, with Boston leading the series 3–1, the duo combined for 52 points, winning the game, series, and championship.
+Five days later in Game 5, with Boston leading the series 3–1, the duo combined for 52 points, winning the game, series, and championship.
 It was the duo's first championship, Boston's first championship since 2008, and Boston's 18th championship overall.
 The Celtics' 16–3 playoffs record was the second-best win percentage since 2003, when all four rounds became best-of-seven.
 The 107 postseason games for Brown and Tatum were the most of any star duo before winning a championship.
-Also, by the end of the 2024 playoffs, Tatum was first in playoff points scored before age 27, while Brown was sixth.
-Overall, in the Finals, Brown averaged 20.8 points, 5.4 rebounds, and 5 assists, while Tatum averaged 22.2 points, 7.8 rebounds and 7.2 assists.
+Additionally, by the end of the 2024 playoffs, Tatum was first in playoff points scored before age 27, while Brown was sixth.
+Overall, in the Finals, Brown averaged 20.8 points, 5.4 rebounds, and five assists, while Tatum averaged 22.2 points, 7.8 rebounds and 7.2 assists.
 Despite Tatum having a "strong case", Brown was named NBA Finals MVP.
 Upon receiving the trophy, he remarked: "I share this with my brothers and my partner in crime, Jayson Tatum.
 He was with me the whole way."